casper-sdks/sdk-updates/README.md

 - MAKE Services (David) shared a script for building a local NCTL image for Casper 2.0.
 - Dokerized NCTL with Condor changes is available for teams to test their changes locally.
 - Useful for teams to test locally, reducing load on DevNet.
+- Follow the instructions in the link [here](https://github.com/make-software/casper-nctl-docker/blob/feat-2.0/BUILD%20Condor.md) to build the Condor version of the NCTL docker image.

 ### Actions/Next Steps
 - Schedule a session with JS SDK Maintainer(Jan Hoffman) for a detailed overview and Q&A once JavaScript SDK updates are completed. - Devendran M
 - Gather information on teams using various SDKs. - Stormeye
 - Prepare a detailed diff between current and RC versions for documentation.- Jan Hoffman
+- Notify SDK Maintainers as soon as the Devnet is ready. - Devendran M